PathwayCommons/guide/_primers/functional_analysis/gsea.md

 \end{equation}
 $$

+Where $$\mathbb{1}$$ is the indicator function for membership in the specified gene set.
 We will note here that the enrichment score is a function of the gene set size, which will come into play when we discuss significance testing below.
 To get a better feel for what these equations mean, let's see what happens when we vary the exponent $$\alpha$$.

 #### Equal weights: The 'classic' Kolmogorov-Smirnov statistic